ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-troubleshooting.md

       kubectl delete po <pod-name>
       ```
       {: codeblock}
-   When the pod restart completes, you should now be able to login to your console URL from a Chrome Browser.
+   When the pod restart completes, you should now be able to log in to your console URL from a Chrome Browser.

 ## Why is my channel creation failing or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"?
 {: #ibp-v2-troubleshooting-accept-tls}